1m1-github/AlgoGovernance/README.md

 # AlgoGovernance
-An on-chain governance dApp based on Algorand
+An economically efficient on-chain governance dApp based on Algorand

 Voting, result tallying and querying, all on-chain.